0xffiber/ffaust/README.md

 \____/_/|_/_/ /_/    /_/  \__,_/\__,_/____/\__/
 ```

-A high performance TCP SYN flooding tool.
-By operating directly with ethernet packets to bypass kernel TCP stack, `ffaust` achieves up to 2.5M pps (packets per second) on a single machine.
+High-performance TCP SYN flooding tool. `ffaust` manipulates ethernet packets directly and achieves up to 2.5M pps (packets per second) on a single machine.

 ## Disclaimer

-"ffaust' is a stress testing tool and it is not to be used on targets that you do not have explicit consent to attack.
+MLPS "FFaust" is a stress testing tool and it is not to be used on targets that you do not have explicit consent to attack.

 ## Attack vector